awsdocs/aws-sam-developer-guide/doc_source/sam-resource-function.md

 ### Function Properties Example<a name="sam-resource-function--examples--function-properties-example"></a>

-The following is an example of an AWS::Serverless::Function that uses InlineCode, Tracing, Policies, and Layers\.
+The following is an example of an AWS::Serverless::Function that uses InlineCode, Tracing, Policies, Layers, and an Api event source\.

 #### YAML<a name="sam-resource-function--examples--function-properties-example--yaml"></a>